roberjo/audit-system/project/docs/implementation-guide.md

-# Audit System Implementation Guide
+# Implementation Guide

 ## Overview

-This guide provides detailed steps for implementing the Audit System, including infrastructure setup, application deployment, and operational procedures.
+This guide provides step-by-step instructions for setting up and implementing the Audit System.
+It covers everything from initial infrastructure setup to application deployment and maintenance.
+Whether you're a new team member or setting up a new environment, this guide walks you through each process with clear commands and explanations, ensuring a consistent and reliable implementation.

 ## Prerequisites